 Sentencing Guidelines for First Time Schedule III Drug Offenses

-What is a Schedule III Drug, or CDS (Controlled Dangerous Substance)?
+What is a Schedule III Drug or Controlled Dangerous Substance (CDS)?

 During the 1970s, Congress passed a piece of legislation known as the Comprehensive Drug Abuse Prevention and Control Act.
 In addition to the Controlled Substances Act, or the federal statute related to drug crimes, the Prevention and Control Act also created five numbered categories, known as “Schedules,” for the classification of both illegal street drugs and legal prescription medications.
 Schedule I drug offenses are typically subject to the greatest penalties, while Schedule V drug offenses typically carry lesser penalties.